 - How to determine if your organization has the right expertise and what alternatives already exist

-4:20 PANEL DISCUSSION: Emerging Standards for Ethics in AI – Fact or Fiction?
+4:20 PANEL: Emerging Standards for Ethics in AI – Fact or Fiction?